 Vieux Chateau Certan Vineyards, Terroir, Grapes, Winemaking

-The Merlot undergoes malolactic fermentation in barrel.
+The Merlot undergoes malolactic fermentation in the barrel.
 A different course is taken for the Cabernet Franc at Vieux Chateau Certan.
 The Cabernet Franc is vinified at 30 degrees Celsius.
-The Cabernet Franc undergo malolactic fermentation in vat.
+The Cabernet Franc undergoes malolactic fermentation in vats.
 On average, the wine of Vieux Chateau Certan is aged in 50%, new, French oak barrels for about 20 months, depending on the character and quality of the vintage.

 The yearly production ranges from 4,000 to 5,000 cases of Vieux Chateau Certan per vintage.
 There is a second wine, La Gravette de Certan, which made its debut in 1986.
 La Gravette de Certan takes its name from a parcel of vines purchased by the Thienpont family in 1946.

-Serving and Decanting Vieux Chateau Certan with Wine, Food, Pairing Tips
+Serving Vieux Chateau Certan with Wine, Food, Pairing Tips

 Vieux Château Certan Wine Tasting Notes

 Dark in color, and equally dark in fruit, you already find truffles, violets, roses, lilacs, black plums cherries.
 The palate is sensuous, supple, and silky, with a vibrancy to the fruits, a mild of touch of salt, and a refreshing hint of mint that shines at the back end of the finish.
 Refined, and elegant, this is going to age and evolve for decades.
 The wine blends 75% Merlot, 20% Cabernet Franc, and 5% Cabernet Sauvignon.
 14.4% ABV, 3.78 pH.
 The harvest took place September 6 - September 21.
 Yields were 35 hectoliters per hectare.
 Drink from 2027-2060.
 97-99 Pts.